Epclusa® (sofosbuvir/velpatasvir)

 Abbreviations: CD=clusters of differentiation; EOT=end of treatment; HBsAg=hepatitis B surface antigen.

-Interim data showed a 100% maternal SVR12 rate among the 35 participants who completed SVR assessment and no perinatal transmission in the 26 infants with available data.
-Of the 44 deliveries, 6 (13.6%) were preterm, including 2 with premature rupture of membranes at 36 + 4 weeks of gestation; 1 each with premature rupture of membranes and spontaneous preterm labor at 36 + 2 weeks of gestation; 1 with spontaneous preterm labor with breech presentation at 33 + 5 weeks of gestation; and 1 with spontaneous preterm labor with marginal placental abruption at 33 + 4 weeks of gestation.
-There were no reports of cholestasis.
+Interim data showed a 96% maternal SVR12 rate among the 54 participants who completed SVR assessment, and 2 treatment failures were noted (both had HCV GT 1a).
+No perinatal transmission occurred in the 50 infants with available data.
+Of the 66 deliveries, 8 (12.1%) were preterm, and the median (range) gestational age at delivery was 38 weeks + 1 day (33 + 5 to 42 + 0).3 In an earlier report of data from 44 deliveries, 6 were preterm, including 2 with premature rupture of membranes at 36 + 4 weeks of gestation; 1 each with premature rupture of membranes and spontaneous preterm labor at 36 + 2 weeks of gestation; 1 with spontaneous preterm labor with breech presentation at 33 + 5 weeks of gestation; and 1 with spontaneous preterm labor with marginal placental abruption at 33 + 4 weeks of gestation.7 There were no reports of cholestasis.
+Data from an observational cohort of pregnant participants who did not receive HCV treatment during pregnancy found higher rates of perinatal HCV transmission (8%; 26/314), preterm birth (16.1%; 40/249), and cholestasis in infants (6.8%; 17/249) than those observed in STORC.3

-There were 218 AEs reported in mothers and 183 AEs reported in infants.
-Forty mothers experienced AEs that were deemed related to SOF/VEL, including the following: nausea/vomiting (n=18); GERD and fatigue (each, n=7); headache (n=5); and elevated CK level, light sensitivity, numbness in fingers, arthralgias, insomnia, and diarrhea (each, n=1).
-There were 13 SAEs reported in mothers and 19 in infants; none were deemed related to SOF/VEL.
-Four congenital anomalies were reported: Hirschsprung disease, retrognathia, pyloric stenosis, and preauricular skin tag (each, n=1).
-Two participants discontinued SOF/VEL (nausea/vomiting, n=1; participant initiated, n=1).
+There were 319 AEs reported in mothers and 248 AEs reported in infants.
+Fifty-two AEs were deemed related to SOF/VEL, including the following: nausea/vomiting (n=20); gastroesophageal reflux disease (n=9); fatigue (n=8); headache (n=5); diarrhea (n=2); and arthralgias, elevated creatine kinase level, elevated AST level, insomnia, light sensitivity, numbness in fingers, rash, and right kidney pain (each, n=1).
+There were 22 SAEs reported in mothers and 25 in infants; none were deemed related to SOF/VEL.
+Four congenital anomalies were reported: Hirschsprung disease, preauricular skin tag, pyloric stenosis, and retrognathia (each, n=1); none were related to SOF/VEL.
+Two participants discontinued SOF/VEL (nausea/vomiting, n=1; participant initiated [partner influence], n=1).3

 HCV Treatment Initiation in the Third Trimester4